Yevgeny Prigozhin

-In 2014, Prigozhin reportedly founded the Wagner Group to support Russian separatist forces in Ukraine.
+In 2014, Prigozhin reportedly founded the Wagner Group, which was used to support Russian separatist forces in Ukraine.
 Funded by the Russian state, it played a significant role in Russia's invasion of Ukraine and supported Russian interests in Syria and in Africa.
 In November 2022, Prigozhin acknowledged his companies' interference in United States elections.
 In February 2023, he confirmed that he was the founder and long-time manager of the Internet Research Agency, a Russian company running online propaganda and disinformation campaigns.

 Prigozhin's companies and associates, and formerly Prigozhin himself, are subject to economic sanctions and criminal charges in the United States and the United Kingdom.
 In October 2020, the European Union (EU) imposed sanctions against Prigozhin for his financing of the Wagner Group's activities in Libya.
 In April 2022, the EU imposed further sanctions on him for his role in the Russian invasion of Ukraine.
 The FBI offered a reward of up to $250,000 for information leading to Prigozhin's arrest.

 Prigozhin openly criticized the Russian Defense Ministry for corruption and mishandling the war against Ukraine.
 Eventually, he said the reasons they gave for invading were lies.
 On 23 June 2023, he launched a rebellion against the Russian military leadership.
 Wagner forces captured Rostov-on-Don and advanced toward Moscow.
 The rebellion was called off the following day, and the criminal charges against Prigozhin were dropped after he agreed to relocate his forces to Belarus.
 On 23 August 2023, exactly two months after the rebellion, Prigozhin was killed along with nine other people when a business jet crashed in Tver Oblast, north of Moscow.
 The Wall Street Journal cited sources within the US government as saying that the crash was likely caused by a bomb on board or "some other form of sabotage".
 Since then, researchers and other analysts have reached the conclusion that an on-board bomb or explosive likely downed the plane.